Immigration documents

 -

-What should I do if I change schools outside Canada?
+What should I do if I change my post-secondary school?

 Electronic Travel Authorization (eTA)